Online Bachelor’s Degrees in Family and Human Development

 What Can I Do With a Bachelor’s Degree in Family and Human Development?

-A bachelor’s degree in family and human development prepares graduates for work in various settings and with a broad range of families and individuals.
+A bachelor’s degree in family and human development prepares graduates for work in various settings with a broad range of families and individuals.
 No matter what specialization, the curriculum of these programs is designed to provide graduates with foundational knowledge about child, adolescent, and adult development as well as interpersonal connections.
-This approach prepares them for careers in schools, nonprofit agencies, human services organizations, community centers, and hospitals.
+This approach provides a foundation for careers in schools, nonprofit agencies, human services organizations, community centers, and hospitals.

 While some may pursue graduate degrees in social work, marriage and family therapy, education, or guidance counseling, others may begin their careers by working in the community.
 They typically go on to pursue occupations in human and social services.
 This includes career paths such as social and community service managers, social workers, probation officers, and health educators.

-The following are examples of some positions that someone with an earned bachelor’s in family and human development can pursue following graduation with career outlooks and salaries from the Bureau of Labor Statistics (2023).
+The following are examples of some positions that someone with an earned bachelor’s in family and human development can pursue following graduation with career outlooks and salaries from the Bureau of Labor Statistics (2024)—the latest data available as of April 2025.

 Become a Social Worker